-Do not ingest non-alcoholic beer or wine, Kombucha Tea, poppy seeds in any form (muffins, bagels), flushing agents, "natural" or herbal remedies, over-the-counter medications such as Nyquil, mouthwash which contains alcohol, Metabolife (or other over-the-counter diet aids), or any other substance containing alcohol.
+Do not ingest non-alcoholic beer or wine, Kombucha Tea, poppy seeds in any form (muffins, bagels), flushing agents, "natural" or herbal remedies, over-the-counter medications such as Nyquil, mouthwash which contains alcohol, Metabolife (or other over-the-counter diet aids), Kratom, Spice, CBD (including THC free CBD), Cough Medicine containing dextromethorphan, any synthetic alternatives to marijuana or opiates, or any other substance containing alcohol.
 Supplements with creatine are forbidden.
 You are responsible for what you put in and on your body.
 Read ingredients listed on the labels of everything.
 If you have any doubts, ask a pharmacist for assistance or contact your probation officer.
 Once again, claiming that you did not know, will not be an acceptable excuse.

-What if I have a serious medical condition?
+What if I have a serious medical condition or have a current medical prescription medication?

 In general, if you have a serious medical condition you will not be excluded from the DUI Court.
 You must be willing to fully disclose your condition and medical care to the treatment providers and DUI Court team.
 If you are taking medication for your condition, you must continue to do so according to your primary care physician's directions including Marijuana use (with doctor directive).
 Although we can be flexible and work around your condition, you must be able to engage in and complete treatment.
 You must provide a copy of all prescriptions to your probation officer and must advise the team of any changes in your medications.
+All prescriptions must come from a primary care physician or ARNP, the primary care physician of a participant cannot be changed without notifying the court beforehand.
+Prescriptions must be current and taken as prescribed.